-College Center Assistants: Middle of Muir hires two dozen students each year to run the College Center (MOM&POP and Muir Woods).
+College Center Assistants: Middle of Muir employs thirty students each year to run the College Center (MOM&POP and Muir Woods).
 They are selected in a rigorous screening process and serve the following academic year.
 In addition to their jobs, they advise the Center Manager about possible new programs and services.
 Contact the College Center Director, Justin Glover, for more information.

 House Advisor Selection Committee: The Residential Life Office organizes and trains this group of students each year to assist in the selection of next year's HAs.
 An excellent experience for students who will ever apply for any job, anytime, anywhere!
-Contact the Assistant Director of Residence Life, Sonia Rosado, in early Winter quarter.
+Contact Assistant Director of Residence Life, Sonia Rosado, in early Winter quarter.

 House Advisors (HAs): Twenty-six positions are available in the Muir residence halls and apartments.
 HAs hold responsibility for programming, peer counseling, academic advising, administrative functions, and on-call duty in the halls and apartments.
 The Residential Life office conducts the application process, which starts in November for positions beginning the following September.
 Muir students may also apply for resident assistant positions at the other UCSD colleges.
-Contact Muir College Assistant Director of Residence Life Sonia Rosado.
+Contact the Director of Residence Life in the Muir Residential Life Office Pat Danylyshyn-Adams.